Flood Warning issued for George, Greene, Perry by NWS - NewsBreak

 Flood Warning issued for George, Greene, Perry by NWS

-Effective: 2021-09-05 20:14:00 CDT Expires: 2021-09-06 07:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-05 08:53:00 CDT Expires: 2021-09-06 08:12:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
 The next statement will be issued when updates occur.
 Target Area: George; Greene; Perry The Flood Warning continues for the following rivers in Mississippi Leaf Near Mclain affecting Greene, Perry and George Counties.
 For the Leaf River...including Mclain, New Augusta...Minor flooding is forecast.
-The Flood Warning is now in effect until tomorrow morning The Flood Warning continues for the Leaf Near Mclain. * Until tomorrow morning. * At 7:15 PM CDT Sunday the stage was 18.3 feet. * Flood stage is 18.0 feet. * Minor flooding is occurring. * Forecast...The river is expected to fall to below flood stage late tonight into early Monday morning.
-The river will then continue to fall, falling to a stage of 11.0 feet by Friday evening. * Impact...At 18.0 feet, considerable flooding of agricultural and lowlands near the river.alerts.weather.gov
+The Flood Warning is now in effect until tomorrow morning The Flood Warning continues for the Leaf Near Mclain. * Until tomorrow morning. * At 8:15 AM CDT Sunday the stage was 19.3 feet. * Flood stage is 18.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage by early Monday morning. * Impact...At 18.0 feet, Considerable flooding of agricultural and lowlands near the river.alerts.weather.gov

 Comments / 0